-- 1. Identify and meet with 2-3 employees within my team and/or organization to discuss and receive feedback on my work projects and career goals - 2.
-Identify and meet with 2-3 people at other organizations to engage in curiosity conversations, to learn more about their career paths and personal interests - 3.
-Identify and volunteer with or join at least 1 nonprofit or community organization
+- 1. Identify and meet with 2-3 faculty members outside of classes to discuss and receive feedback on my academic and personal interests - 2.
+Identify and meet with 2-3 staff members to discuss extracurricular and personal interests and challenges - 3.
+Identify and join at least 1 social club or organization